AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/customize-fields-on-card.md

 1. Select the field name.

    The custom field is added to the list of available fields and is enabled by default.
-You can disable or hide the custom field following the steps in the "Configure cards" section above, or delete it from the board.
+You can disable or hide the custom field following the steps in the [Configure cards](customize-fields-on-card.md#configure-cards) section above, or delete it from the board.

 </div>